ozcansayis/Test_Nomads_Selenium_Project_1/README.md

 ## Acknowledgements

 Our heartfelt appreciation goes to our bootcamp mentors and instructors for their invaluable guidance and support.
 This project would not have been possible without their expertise and encouragement.

-## Note

-This project has been completed and is not actively seeking contributions.
-However, we welcome you to fork the repository for your personal use and experimentation.